Amanpreet Jolly

-Words from the heart about family’s cardiac care journey at UHN
+Words from the heart about family’s cardiac care journey

 Amanpreet Jolly understood her father’s mitral valve repair was supposed to be routine, but she also knew no surgery was without risk, especially one involving the heart.